lana-20/selenium-grid-parallel-testing/README.md

 ![image](https://user-images.githubusercontent.com/70295997/206893820-fe6d3ba8-6646-497d-b6e8-946755ecf139.png)

 Do not maintain the Master Branch inside the Hub.
 But how to generate reports?
-Reports are generated in my Local, because of the build path (project folder path).
+Reports always generate in my Local, because of the build path (project folder path).

-If running in Jenkins, Reports are generated in Jenkins:
+If running in Jenkins, Reports are generated in Jenkins under the Build Number:
 - Allure
 - Html Reports
 - Extent